fawda123/sf_trends/README.md

 * `flow_dat.RData` time series of daily flow estimates for the delta, input stations from Novick et al (Fig 2) were used

-* `midle_fits.RData` error estimates for middle delta models using three daily flow estimates
+* `middle_fits.RData` error estimates for middle delta models using three daily flow estimates

 * `nutcor.RData` results of ccf analysis of selected delta and suisun stations comparing nitrogen species